 There are no decompression chambers in Madagascar.

 Malaria is endemic in Madagascar and outbreaks of other mosquito-borne diseases (including dengue fever, chikungunya fever, Rift Valley fever and filariasis) occur in many areas.
+In November 2014, there were 119 confirmed cases in a plague outbreak, resulting in 40 deaths.
 Cases of dengue fever have been reported in north-eastern Madagascar, particularly in Antalaha and Sambava regions.
 We encourage you to consider taking prophylaxis against malaria and to take precautions against being bitten by mosquitoes, including using insect repellent at all times, wearing long, loose-fitting and light coloured clothing, and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, cholera, hepatitis, bilharzia, tuberculosis, and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes, raw and undercooked food such as oysters, and unpasteurised dairy products.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help